Katy Bourne

 After selling her leisure business in 2005, Bourne held a number of political and regional government roles from 2009 onwards.
-During this period, she served as a Mid Sussex District Councillor.
+During this period, she served as a Mid Sussex District councillor.
+Bourne is the Conservative Party candidate for Mayor of Sussex and Brighton in the 2026 mayoral election.

 Early life and education

+Katy Elizabeth Baxter was born on 24 October 1964.
 Bourne studied from the age of 10 at Roedean School, which is located on the outskirts of Brighton, until she was 16, when she moved to Aberystwyth University.
 Her studies at Aberystwyth resulted in her graduating with a Bachelor of Arts degree in history.

 Early career

 Bourne was the founder of a leisure company, which taught people of a wide age range to dance.
 She sold the business in 2005, according to the Brighton Argus.

 In 2008, Bourne was linked with her first political role, when she became involved with the Conservative Women's Organisation.
 She became one of three deputy chairmen in 2011, before serving as the national chairman until 2012.

-Around the same time, Bourne became a district councillor for Mid Sussex, serving in the role from 2011 until 2013.
+Around the same time, Bourne became a Mid Sussex District Councillor for Cuckfield, serving in the role from 2011 until 2013.
 She has also served as a governor of Oriel High School in Crawley since 2008.